SamG101-Developer/SPP-Docs-3/Writerside/topics/4-Variables.md

 ### Initialized vs Uninitialized variable declarations
 - A variable can be declared as initialized or uninitialized.
 - A variable cannot be read from until it is initialized (assignment).
+- A variable must use snake_case (improves readability).

 #### Initialized example:
 - `let x = 123`